Mediation Advocacy - what lawyers need to know about mediation

 1. The different primary dispute resolution processes

-2. What mediation is and what the mediator does
+2. What mediation is and is not

 3. The mediation process, basic principles and ground rules